viperproject/create-nightly-release/README.md

 - `tag_name`: The name of the tag. (required)
 - `release_name`: The name of the release.
 For example, 'Release v1.0.1'. (required)
 - `body`: Text describing the release. (optional)
+- `body_path`: Path to a file whose content should be used as release body. (optional)
 - `keep_num`: Number of pre-releases that should be kept in addition to the newly created one.
 E.g. '0' deletes all previous pre-releases created by this action except the one that was just created. (optional, default: 0)
 - `keep_tags`: Specifies whether tags should be deleted if the corresponding release is deleted. (optional, default: false)